fmtlib/fmt/doc/api.rst

 type.
 The next section describes how to get ``fmt`` to use a conventional stream output ``operator<<`` when one is defined for a user-defined type.

-Output iterator support
+Output Iterator Support
 -----------------------

-.. doxygenfunction:: fmt::format_to(OutputIt, const S&, const Args&...)
+.. doxygenfunction:: fmt::format_to(OutputIt, const S &, const Args &...)
 .. doxygenfunction:: fmt::format_to_n(OutputIt, std::size_t, string_view, const Args&...)
 .. doxygenstruct:: fmt::format_to_n_result
    :members: